hydroper/as3parser/docs/features.md

 # Features

-This ActionScript 3 parser adds several syntax constructs from TypeScript, ECMAScript 4 and Apache Royale Compiler.
-Notice that some of the descriptions in this document are not specific to this parser but to the verifier, which is not integrated with the parser.
+This ActionScript 3 parser introduces several syntax constructs from TypeScript, ECMA 4th edition and Apache Royale Compiler.

+> **NOTICE:** Some of the features and language semantics in this document are not specific to this parser but to the verifier or compiler, which is not integrated with the parser.
-The parser adds the following major enhancements to the language:

-* Destructuring
-* Arrow functions

 ## Global